vippsas/vipps-woocommerce/readme.txt

  ' Action: 'woo_vipps_cart_saved': When redirecting to Vipps, the cart is saved so it can be restored in case the order isn't completed.
 This action is ran after this has happened.
  * Action: 'woo_vipps_before_redirect_to_vipps': Takes an order-id, called at the end of process_payment right before the redirect to Vipps
  * Action: 'woo_vipps_before_process_payment': Takes an order-id, called at the start of process_payment
+ * Action: 'woo_vipps_wait_for_payment_page': Run on the page shown on return from Vipps
+ * Action: 'woo_vipps_express_checkout_page': Run on the express checkout page, before redirect to Vipp

 = Shortcodes =
  * [woo_vipps_express_checkout_button] will print the express checkout button if valid